GuiMoser/ML-Churn/README.md

 This notebook performs an EDA on a churn dataset.

-Then tests three types of model (DecisionTree, RandomForest, LogisticRegression) with different hyperparameters to choose the best one.
+Then tests three types of classification models (DecisionTree, RandomForest, LogisticRegression) with different hyperparameters to choose the best one.

 To handle with the classes imbalance, uses the oversmapling method, and the parameter class weight in the model.